 30+ Charming Things to Do in Niagara-on-the-Lake From a Local

 While Niagara Falls is the premier destination of the Niagara Region, Niagara-on-the-Lake is the perfect spot for some small-town charm in Ontario.
 If you’re wondering whether or not Niagara-on-the-Lake is worth visiting, that’s a resounding yes!
 With plenty of historic sites, galleries, restaurants, parks and more, there’s a reason why so many return again and again.
 I definitely took the town for granted as I grew up in Niagara but I’ve been happy to change that since moving back.
 If you want to know the ins and outs of this iconic Ontario destination, this Niagara native has you covered!
-Check out the incredible things to do in Niagara-on-the-Lake.
+Check out these incredible things to do in Niagara-on-the-Lake.

 Disclaimer: This post may contain affiliate links where I may receive a kickback at no extra cost to you.
 It helps keep IBB alive so thank you!